 By the early 1920s electricity consumption in Ireland was running at nearly 50 megawatt (MW), 75 per cent of which was used in Dublin.
 When ESB was established in 1927, the Irish electricity industry had been in existence for over forty years with over 300 small electricity producers around the State, mostly hydro-powered and generating direct current, which could be transmitted only a few hundred metres.

 The rate of progress during those early years had been slow, prices were high and consumer numbers were small by international standards.
 Apart from lighting and heating, little use had been found for electricity in either industry or agriculture.

-However, demand for electricity was rapidly growing, and the new Irish Free State government began to consider a large hydroelectricity station.
-Sir John Purser Griffith, proposed a Liffey scheme with a reservoir at Blessington and power station at Poulaphouca.
+However, demand for electricity was rapidly growing in 1920s Ireland, and the new Irish Free State government began to consider a large hydroelectricity station.
+Sir John Purser Griffith, proposed a ‘Liffey Scheme’ with a reservoir at Blessington and power station at Poulaphouca.
 This would be easy to build, be close to the main electricity market in Dublin, and the reservoir could double as a water supply for the city.

 Meanwhile, Dr Thomas McLaughlin, a young graduate engineer from Drogheda, looked towards a solution that would serve the whole country, the River Shannon.
 This idea had previously been suggested in 1844 by the Irish chemist, Sir Robert Kane, but early plans for a Shannon Scheme were deemed unfeasible, and in any case were delayed by political unrest at home and abroad at the beginning of the 20th century.
 In 1923, McLaughlin, along with his colleagues at Siemens and his Irish contemporaries began to work seriously on a set of proposals for the scheme – and the rest, as they say, is history.